All Texas schools, homeschool co-ops, and organizations with the desire to educate the youth of Texas can reserve a Discovery Trunk.

-Your students can explore the major vertebrate groups while identifying various adaptations of select native Texas animals by examining their pelts, skulls, tracks, and more.
+Your students can explore the major vertebrate groups of select native Texas animals by examining their pelts, skulls, tracks, and more.
 Students will learn to use field guides, books, and bird calls as tools to further explore animal adaptations.
-Throughout the lessons, students are encouraged to research wildlife using not only the materials found in the trunk but through outdoor observation of wildlife as well.

-There are over 1,200 species of animals native to Texas and wildlife biologists utilize a variety of methods to identify animals, aside from observing the animal in its habitat.
 Our Adaptation Investigations Discovery Trunk allows students to examine the clues animals leave behind and participate in animal identification exercises.
-Learn about animal adaptations by investigating skulls from 14 of the most recognizable native Texas animals along with molds of their tracks and replicas of their scat.
+Learn about animal adaptations by investigating skulls from 14 native Texas animals along with molds of their tracks and replicas of their scat.

-There are over 1,100 species of bats, accounting for one fifth of the mammal species in the world.
-Bats are nocturnal, flying mammals that live in a variety of habitats on every continent, except Antarctica.
+There are over 1,100 species of bats, accounting for 1/5 of the mammal species in the world.
+Bats are nocturnal, flying mammals that live in a variety of habitats.
 Learn about unique adaptations that allow bats to echolocate, fly, and hang upside down and explore why they hibernate and migrate.
-Made with contributions from Bat Conservation International (BCI).

 Texas is home to over 600 different species of birds and they are quite diverse.
 They have a wide variety of adaptations including coloration, beak types, feet and legs, and more.
 This trunk will explore bird adaptations and includes items such as foot and skull models, feathers, books, and lessons focused on adaptations.